Whats On Tv Tonight Wednesday 7 January 2026

 9:30pm BBC One Can You Keep a Secret?

-10:00pm BBC Four Tinker, Tailor, Soldier, Spy
+10:00pm BBC Four Tinker Tailor Soldier Spy

 What’s On Streaming

-ITVX: Coronation Street, Grantchester
+ITVX: Grantchester (full series)

-Channel 4 streaming: Patience (full series)
+Channel 4 streaming: Patience (full series), Kirstie and Phil’s Love It or List It

 Frequently Asked Questions

-What time is The Traitors on tonight?
+What time is Grantchester on TV tonight?

 What’s the best thing to watch on TV tonight?

-What time is EastEnders on tonight?
+What time is The Traitors on BBC One?

-What’s on ITV1 tonight?
+What’s on BBC Four tonight?

 Final Verdict